iLert/docs/integrations/checkmk/check-mk.md

 ## Test the integration <a id="test"></a>

 You can test the integration directly in checkmk to verify that everything is working.
 To do this, open a host or service check in the Web GUI and click on the "Execute" icon \(Hammer Icon\).
 In "Fake check results" you can manually set the state of a host or service.
 Click on "Down" \(for a host\) or "Critical" \(for a service\) and then confirm with "Yes!".
-You should now see an incident in iLert.
+You should now see an alert in iLert.

 ![](../../.gitbook/assets/mk9.jpg)